oracle/terraform-provider-oci/website/docs/d/multicloud_network_anchors.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Multicloud base compartment or sub-compartment in which to list resources.
-A Multicloud base compartment is an Oracle Cloud Infrastructure compartment that maps to a subscription in a Cloud Service Provider (such as Azure, AWS, or Google Cloud).
+A Multicloud base compartment is an Oracle Cloud Infrastructure compartment that maps to a subscription in a cloud service provider (such as Azure or AWS).
+* `display_name` - (Optional) A filter to return only resources that match the given display name exactly.
-* `subscription_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Multicloud subscription in which to list resources.
+* `external_location` - (Optional) The cloud service provider region.
-* `subscription_service_name` - (Optional) The subscription service name of the Cloud Service Provider.
+* `id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the NetworkAnchor.
 * `network_anchor_lifecycle_state` - (Optional) A filter to return only resources that match the given lifecycle state.
 The state value is case-insensitive.
-* `display_name` - (Optional) A filter to return only resources that match the given display name exactly.
-* `external_location` - (Optional) The Cloud Service Provider region.
 * `network_anchor_oci_subnet_id` - (Optional) A filter to return only NetworkAnchor resources that match the given Oracle Cloud Infrastructure subnet Id.
-* `compartment_id_in_subtree` - (Optional) If set to true, a list operation will return NetworkAnchors from all child compartments in the provided compartmentId parameter.
 * `network_anchor_oci_vcn_id` - (Optional) A filter to return only NetworkAnchor resources that match the given Oracle Cloud Infrastructure Vcn Id.
-* `id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the NetworkAnchor.
 * `should_fetch_vcn_name` - (Optional) Whether to fetch and include the vcn display name, which may introduce additional latency.
+* `subscription_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Multicloud subscription in which to list resources.
+* `subscription_service_name` - (Optional) The cloud service provider.

 Note: one of the arguments `compartment_id` or `id` must be specified.